History of Philippine Airlines: Return of Lucio Tan and continued expansion (2014–2020)

 On October 23, 2014, Philippine Airlines announced the appointment of Bautista as the new president and COO of Philippine Airlines.
 Under Bautista's rule, Philippine Airlines deferred the deliveries of the Airbus A321neo that was supposed to be delivered from November 2017, under the San Miguel management.
 The strategic move minimised the risk of an overcapacity with single aisle aircraft in the PAL fleet.
 Jaime Bautista also announced plans to replace its A340 fleet, with the choice of a new and modern Airbus A350 XWB or Boeing 787 Dreamliner.
 In addition to new aircraft, PAL has chosen to lease more 777s for its growing long haul flights.

 In January 2015, Philippine Airlines became the official carrier of Pope Francis throughout his apostolic trip in the Philippines.
 The aircraft boarded by the pontiff was named "Shepherd One".
 The airline flew the pope to the city of Tacloban and, as per traditional protocol, flew him back to Ciampino Airport in Rome, Italy from Manila.

 In March 2015, coinciding with the 74th anniversary of the carrier, Philippine Airlines resumed flights to New York City via the John F. Kennedy International Airport with a stopover in Vancouver from Manila.
 The airline previously flew to New York via Newark Liberty International Airport, but cancelled the route in 1997 following the Asian financial crisis.
-Philippine Airlines originally utilized the Airbus A340 for its flights, but in October 2015, PAL upgraded its Boeing 747-400 order to the larger Boeing 777-300ER to increase seat capacity for flights to New York.
+Philippine Airlines originally utilized the Airbus A340 for its flights, but in October 2015, it upgraded to the larger and fuel-efficient Boeing 777-300ER to increase seat capacity for flights to New York.
 In addition, Philippine Airlines expanded to the Oceania region by introducing flights to Auckland, New Zealand (via Cairns, Australia) and Port Moresby in Papua New Guinea.
 Philippine Airlines' global expansion and new routes also made the airline among nine out of the sixteen publicly traded Southeast Asian carriers to be profitable, having kept a $120 million profit.
 It was ranked the fourth profitable overall and second profitable full-service carrier in Southeast Asia, according to the Centre for Asia Pacific Aviation.